OsvaldoMartini/My_Webpack_Base_1/Server_Side_Render_React/README.md

 ````
 * The Challenge is:
 ````
-Some Detection of hen we finish alll of our initial data loading before we attempt to render
+Some Detection of "When" we finish all of our initial data loading "Before" we attempt to render
 ````